kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 ### 3. Streamlined Import Procedures

 Recognizing that short-term import dependence will remain, Vietnam’s Ministry of Health has introduced digital licensing systems to reduce bureaucratic friction in API imports.
-The DAV e-submission portal launched in 2024 enables online tracking of application status, estimated to shorten import licensing times by 30–40% (DAV, 2024).
+The DAV e-submission portal launched in 2024 enables online tracking of application status, estimated to shorten import licensing times by 30–40%[^7].

 ## Strategic Solutions for Pharma Companies